bioscan-ml/dataset/README.rst

    pip install bioscan-dataset

 The package source code is available on `GitHub <our repo_>`_.
-If you can't want for the next PyPI release, the latest (unstable) version can be installed with:
+If you can't wait for the next PyPI release, the latest (unstable) version can be installed with:

 .. code-block:: bash